listnix/Listnix/README.md

 # Listnix
-Listnix is a beautiful webserver index based on h5ai
+Listnix is a beautiful webserver index based on h5ai.
+It uses Rust as programming language

 Fast, Safe and beautiful